Henry Colley (died 1719)

 Henry Colley (1648–1719) was an Irish Member of Parliament.

 Early life

 Henry Colley, born in 1648, was the son of Dudley Colley, MP for Philipstown, and the former Anne Warren, daughter of Henry Warren.

 His paternal grandparents were the former Anne Peyton (the daughter of Sir Christopher Peyton) and Sir Henry Colley, who acquired substantial lands in County Wexford.

 Education

-Colley was educated at Trinity College, Dublin.
+Colley was educated at Trinity College Dublin.

 Career

 Colley represented County Kildare from 1698 to 1699.

 Personal life

 In 1705, Henry Colley erected a monument to his father Dudley which said that "Henry Colley, now living, son of Dudley Colley, married Mary Ussher, and had issue by her six sons and six daughters; whereof two sons, Henry and Richard, and six daughters, are now living.
 She was the only daughter of Sir William Ussher of Bridgefoot, Knt. by his Lady Ursula St. Barb, and lyeth here interred".
-Sir William Ussher was MP for Dublin County, and Ursula St. Barbe was a daughter of Capt.
+Sir William Ussher was MP for County Dublin, and Ursula St. Barbe was a daughter of Capt.
 George St. Barbe.
 The children of Henry Colley and Mary Ussher included: